Inflammation of the plantar fascia at the attachment to the heel bone – Step 4

 Stretching is performed as follows: Tighten the muscle group for 5 seconds.
 Immediately afterwards, stretch the muscle group for 20 seconds.
 The muscle may be sore, but should not hurt.
 Relax for 20 seconds.
 Repeat the procedure.

-Most children can manage with relief until the pain subsides, after which sports activity can be slowly resumed.
-The following rehabilitation programme will cover the needs of the vast majority of children with tendonitis in the wax zone of the sit bones.
-Older teenagers who play elite sports can benefit from the adult rehabilitation programme.
-If a piece of bone has been torn from the ischial tuberosity, the rehabilitation programme will depend on the treatment that has been performed (bracing or surgery) and must therefore be agreed with the doctors who performed the treatment.
+Most children can manage with rest until the pain subsides, after which sporting activities can be gradually resumed.
+The following rehabilitation programme will meet the needs of the vast majority of children with tendinitis at the growth plate of the ischium.
+Adults teenagers who participate in elite sports may find it beneficial to follow the rehabilitation programme for adults.
+If a piece of bone has broken away from the ischium, the rehabilitation programme will depend on the treatment received (rest or surgery) and must therefore be agreed with the doctors who carried out the treatment.

 The time values indicate the time spent on stretching, coordination and strength training for each hour trained.
 The time spent on stretching, coordination and strength training can be changed according to training options and individual needs.